tafiran/Python-Console-GUI/README.md

 # Python-Console-GUI
-This library consists lot of functions and classes to create your Console App. [multisystem: Windows/Linux/Mac]
+This library consists lots of functions and classes to create your Console App. [multisystem: Windows/Linux/Mac]